ggramlich26/BZ10_upgrade/README.md

 - V12: Standby wakup timer: in s after midnight (use Blynk time widget, reset widget or set to 0:00 to disable)
 - V13: Standby start time: time in s after which the machine goes into standby mode if no user interaction occurs (us Blynk time widget, reset widget or set to 0:00 to disable)
 You can use a SuperChart Widget for V1-V3
+- V14: Pump flow senser tick to volume conversion factor: This is not necessary for normal operation but used for initial tuning of your machine if necessary (Numeric input widget, values 0.001 to 10)

 ## Usage
 Your new espresso machine has a lot more functions than before.
 This is how you can use them